-Required courses: ARTHIIOI Art from Prehistoric Times to the High Middle Ages and/or ARTHIIO2 Art from the Renaissance to Modern Times, each of which also fulfills the University Core requirement in the Arts.
-Students entering with an AP score of 4 or 5 in Art History may waive either ARTHIIOI or ARTHIIO2 and should select an ARTH2000 level course instead (consult advisor for choices).
+Required courses: ARTH1101 Art from Prehistoric Times to the High Middle Ages and/or ARTH1102 Art from the Renaissance to Modern Times, each of which also fulfills the University Core requirement in the Arts.
+We'd also suggest taking two of the following three courses: ARTH2212 East Asian Art and Architecture, ARTH2213 Islamic Art and Architecture, ARTH2250 Introduction to African Art and Visual Culture.
+Students entering with an AP score of 4 or 5 in Art History may waive either ARTH1101 or ARTH1102 and should select an ARTH2000 level course instead (consult advisor for choices).